-\begin{framed} \begin{remark1} Why is $\theta$ responsible for differential ascertainment?
-Let's consider $N_E$ and $N_U$ fixed.
-We want to compute $N_E/N_U$ in order to estimate the odds ratio, but since the cells $M^E_{000}$ and $M^U_{000}$ are unobserved we cannot have a precise count of cases.
-However from (\ref{prob_rasch_no_indep_exp}) and (\ref{prob_rasch_no_indep_unexp}) we know that
+\begin{framed} \begin{remark}{ } \textbf{Interpretation of the parameter $\theta$ as responsible for differential ascertainment.} Let's consider $N^E$ and $N^U$ fixed.
+We want to compute $N^E/N^U$ in order to estimate the odds ratio, but since the cells $M^E_{000}$ and $M^U_{000}$ are unobserved we cannot have a precise count of cases.
+However from (\ref{prob_rasch_no_indep}), when $\theta_1 = \theta_2 = \theta_3 = \theta$ we know that